The Kodaikanal Crèches

 Most of the BET board members were raised in orphanages in Porayar.
 A good education was their path out of poverty and all are professional people today.
 It was the board members’ desire to give back to needy children in the same way they were rescued through education that led to Helping Hearts.
 After opening in 2001, a much-improved new building opened in 2003.
 In an already marginalized community, many families suffered loss of homes, life, and livelihood in the 2004 tsunami disaster and again during the flooding in December, 2015.

 St. Lukes Lutheran Church and the South Charlotte Rotary Club, both of Charlotte, NC, contributed funds and workers to start the crèche, buy the land and build the building.
 Both land and building are now owned by BET.
 Students from the St. Johnsbury Academy in Vermont raised funds for the health center, adjacent to Helping Hearts, and traveled to India to build it themselves.
-HKI funds Helping Hearts together with the St. Johnsbury India trip students and HKI Funding Partner, The Advent Lutheran Church of Charlotte, NC.
+Help Kids India funds Helping Hearts Crèche.
+The Advent Lutheran Church of Charlotte, NC is a funding partner.
+The health center adjacent to the crèche is supported by students from the St. Johnsbury Academy in Vermont.